 Public Exhibitions, London, UK

-‘All Whores are Jacobites’ was the period’s equivalent of a tabloid headline, and it is compelling to see the contemporary anxieties around difficult bodies folded into Horgan’s research.
-Eleanor Rykener’s story is particularly fascinating: a trans woman arrested for sodomy, Eleanor’s case baffled the medieval law courts.
-By adopting female clothing and streetwalking, Rykener was no longer seen as a man and could therefore not be convicted of homosexual buggery, yet, the sex assigned to her at birth prevented her from being charged with prostitution.
+‘All Whores Are Jacobites’ was the period’s equivalent of a tabloid headline, and it is compelling to see the contemporary anxieties around difficult bodies folded into Horgan’s research.
+Rykener’s story is particularly fascinating: a trans woman arrested for sodomy, her case baffled the medieval law courts.
+By adopting female clothing and streetwalking, Rykener was no longer seen as a man and could therefore not be convicted of homosexual buggery, yet the sex assigned to her at birth prevented her from being charged with prostitution.
 She was ultimately released without charge.

 There is something undeniably geeky about Horgan’s undertaking.
 Her painstaking research follows in the tradition of previous performance-lectures – including The Recording Demon, performed at the ICA in London earlier this year and Saturday at Calton Burial Ground, Glasgow, in 2016.
 Here, Horgan’s lecture is illustrated by scrappy footage of the tomes and manuscripts she scrutinized along the way, recording the reading rooms of Tower Hamlets Local History Archive and the engravings on benches in the City of London.